 However, at what point does it all become invasive and move past the realms of security and morph into an unjust policing program in which the authorities gain control over average, law-abiding citizens?
 That is the fine line that is easy to cross.
 And at what point do these extra measures get scaled back after the initial threat has subsided?
 If history is any indicator, they don’t.
 They continue on and as other threats come up on the horizon, more power is gained in the hands of a few.

-One of the unintended dangers of these measures, as indicated in the article, is the possibility of false-positives, where average citizens get arrested or flagged and have to deal with the bureaucratic nonsense to get freed from their sites.
+One of the unintended dangers of these measures, as indicated in the article, is the possibility of false-positives, where average citizens get arrested or flagged and have to deal with the bureaucratic nonsense to get freed from their sight.
 From the article, “‘We have a situation where the government is spending fairly large sums of money to use an unproven technology that has a possibly of false positives that would subject innocent Americans to unnecessary scrutiny and impinge on their freedom,’ said Kurt Opsahl, a lawyer with the Electronic Frontier Foundation.”

 I used to be very hard-line about this issue, during the time right after and beyond the 9/11 attacks.
 I believed it was absolutely necessary to have these technologies and human systems in place to protect us from these pervasive threats.
 I still hold to that to some degree, but also see the legitimate concerns of many about the potential for abuse, holding some of those concerns myself now.
 As I have said about other issues, it is my belief in total depravity that leads me to these concerns.
 The history of the Bible as well as the history of man after the Scriptures were written display man’s insatiable desire to pursue that which is evil.